daneWilliams/wpb/README.md

-# wpb
+# WPB
-A starting point for WordPress Development
+A starting point for WordPress development